Updated 2023-03.

 is set, it specifies a UNIX timestamp to be used in replacement of the

-current date and time in the __DATE__
+current date and time in the __DATE__,

-, and __TIMESTAMP__
+__TIME__, and __TIMESTAMP__ macros.

 FORCE_CLANG_DIAGNOSTICS_CRASH

-, OBJCPLUS_INCLUDE_PATH
+OBJC_INCLUDE_PATH, OBJCPLUS_INCLUDE_PATH

 Misc